tisannai/slinky/README.md

 See `slinky.h` for complete list of Slinky library API functions.

+## Slinky API documentation

+See Doxygen documentation.
+Documentation can be created with:

+    shell> doxygen .doxygen

 # Testing

 Tests are in `test` directory.
 Tests are a reasonable example for Slinky